postmanlabs/labs-docs/src/pages/docs/sending-requests/responses.md

 ## Test results

-You can also see the results of the tests that were run against the request.
-Learn more about [testing](/docs/writing-scripts/test-scripts/) in Postman.
+If the API request you are viewing had any test scripts, the results are displayed in the **Test Results** tab.

+To learn more about running tests against API requests in Postman, see [Writing tests](/docs/writing-scripts/test-scripts/).

 ## Network information